jillix/flow/README.md

     // data is emited with a event. ex: data.req = data.req.pipe(iamWritable);

-    // resolve handler without overwrite
-    resolve();
+    // Emit another sequence:
+    event.emit("otherSequence", inputData)
+    .then((outputData) => {
+        resolve(outputData);
+    })
+    .catch(reject);

-    // overwrite data, will be the input of the next handler resolve({other: "data"});
+    // The resolved data will be the input of the next handler resolve({other: "data"});

+    // Whatever is resolved will be the input of the next handler.
+    // If no data is resolved, the next handler won't have any input data resolve();

-    // hanlde an error
+    // handle an error
     reject(new Error("Oh my!"));
 };
 ```